apwbs/MARTSIA-Algorand/README.md

 Once you have obtained a part of a key from all the authorities, open the 'reader.py' file and run the generate_public_parameters() function.
 Then put the right values in the 'message_id' and
 'slice_id' constants and run the main() function to read the message.

+## MARTSIA main GitHub page
+For more details about MARTSIA, refer to the [main MARTSIA GitHub page](https://github.com/apwbs/MARTSIA).